Canardoux/flutter_sound/README.md

 #### Playing OGG/OPUS on iOS

 To play OGG/OPUS on iOS you must add flutter_ffmpeg to your dependencies.
 Please, look to the [flutter_ffmpeg plugin README](https://pub.dev/packages/flutter_ffmpeg) for instructions for how to include this plugin into your app.
 Playing OGG/OPUS on Android is no problem, even without flutter_ffmpeg.
+Please notice that [flutter_ffmpeg plugin](https://pub.dev/packages/flutter_ffmpeg) needs on Android a minAndroidSdk 24 (or later).

 ### TODO
 - [ ] Seeking example in `Example` project